-- Program Eligibility Determination - Determination of rehabilitation versus reconstruction - Award calculation, prior to execution of the grant agreement - Duplication of Benefits components
+- Program Eligibility Determination

+- Determination of rehabilitation versus reconstruction

+- Scope of Work

+- Duplication of Benefits components

 Applicants may not appeal policies that have been approved and incorporated by the Program, such as the Program's process for assessing the value of materials eligible under the Program.
 In addition, applicants may not appeal the award amount after grant agreement execution.
 Furthermore, statutory and regulatory requirements and guidelines may not be appealed.